No-Knead Focaccia (VIDEO)

 Note: This recipe uses sea salt, which has larger, coarser grains compared to fine table salt.
 This affects the quantity of salt and the saltiness in the bread.
 If you don't have sea salt, reduce the salt measurement to 2 teaspoons.

-500 ml warm water, 3 teaspoons sea salt, 3 teaspoons sugar, 2 teaspoons instant dry yeast, 1 Tablespoon olive oil, 550 grams bread flour
+500 ml warm water, 1 Tablespoon sea salt, 1 Tablespoon sugar, 2 teaspoons instant dry yeast, 1 Tablespoon olive oil, 550 grams bread flour

 • For this recipe, I have recently adapted two types of stretches.
 The original recipe only used the stretch and fold method.
 See "Everything Bagel Focaccia" recipe for more thorough, step by step photos of these two stretches.